 - Tips for the driver: at your discretion

-To save you some researching, we examined the three top-rated companies on tripadvisor and walked around Uyuni to get price quotes and itineraries from all of them.
-Each of the tour routes went to all the same highlights, with only minor differences.
-Here’s are the prices that we found in April 2017, per person:
+To save you some researching, we examined the best salt flats tours from Uyuni, rated on TripAdvisor.
+Then we spent a day walking around Uyuni to get price quotes and itineraries from each of the three top-rated Uyuni tour operators.
+The route and itinerary reviewed by each of the Bolivia salt flat tour companies went to all the same highlights, with only some very minor differences.

-- Salty Desert Aventours price: 700 BOB (~$100 USD)
+- Salty Desert Aventours price: 700 BOB (~$101 USD)

 - Andes Salt Express price: 800 BOB (~$116 USD)